 Turning ignition switch off when performing CAN diagnosis could cause CAN memory to be erased.

-1. Connect CONSULT-II and CONSULT-II CONVERTER to the data link connector.
+Connect CONSULT-II and CONSULT-II CONVERTER to the data link connector.

-- If necessary, turn on the ignition switch. - Touch "START (NISSAN BASED VHCL)" or System Shortcut key (e.g.: ENGINE) on the screen.
+- If necessary, turn on the ignition switch. - Touch "START (NISSAN BASED VHCL)" or "System Shortcut" eg: ENGINE) on the screen.

 CONSULT-II Data Link Connector (DLC) Circuit